-Travis Edward Green, 24, of the 1500 block of Seven Valleys Road, is charged with the felonies of drug delivery resulting in death and drug possession with intent to deliver, as well as the misdemeanors of involuntary manslaughter and reckless endangerment, according to court records.
+He had been charged with the felonies of drug delivery resulting in death and drug possession with intent to deliver, as well as the misdemeanors of involuntary manslaughter and reckless endangerment, according to court records.

-Those documents state that police were called to the home Green shares with his parents about 4:30 p.m.
+The background: Police said they were called to the home Green shares with his parents about 4:30 p.m.
 Dec.
 21, 2017, after Green's parents came home that afternoon and found Craumer unresponsive in their son's room.